buildCodeZ/buildz/README.md

 ]
 only realize codes of read and write now,  code of format checking may be writing in future, if I have time.

+2. IoC framework codes(buildz.Builder, buildz.main)
-2. build instance and run from confz format configure file(buildz.build, buildz.base) description is not done yet here is an example in buildz/demo you can open an commond line in demo folder and run like this:
+    description is in buildz.keys, run this code to see: buildz.keys.help('en') here is an example in buildz/demo
+    you can open an commond line in demo folder and run like this:
         1) python test.py ./demo.confz ./value.confz
         or:
         2) python test.py ./run.confz
-    1) and 2) is equivalent
+    1) and 2) is equivalent, besides, if you install buildz as python lib, you can also run like this:
+        1) python -m buildz ./demo.confz ./value.confz
+        or
+        2) python -m buildz ./run.confz
 ```